thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dash-qt.md

 ```bash
 dash-qt [command-line options]
 ```

-[block:callout]
-{
-  "type": "warning",
+> 🚧 Debug Options
+>
-  "body": "The following sections show all available options including debug options that are not normally displayed.
-To see only regular options, run dash-qt --help.", "title": "Debug Options"
+> The following sections show all available options including debug options that are not normally displayed.
+To see only regular options, run dash-qt --help.
-}
-[/block]

 Dash Core QT GUI includes all the same command line options as [dashd](dash-core-wallet-arguments-and-commands-dashd) with the exception of `-daemon`.
 It also provides additional options for UI as described below.

 ## UI Options: